bryceshen1/Intro-to-Issues/.github/steps/3-assigning-issues.md

 Assigning an issue to a team member allows the project manager (or any collaborator) to delegate the task to someone responsible for completing it by a specific deadline.
 This helps distribute work efficiently and ensures that no task is left unfinished.

-_You can only assign an issue to a team member added to your repository_
+_You can only assign an Issue to a team member added to your repository_

 ---